IRON AND IRON OVERLOAD

 A poor eliminator pattern indicates the body is having difficulty eliminating iron.
 For more on this critically important mineral analysis pattern, read Poor Eliminator Pattern on this website.

-3. ELEVATED ‘AMIGOS’, SUCH AS MANGANESE OR ALUMINUM, IN MOST CASES.
+3. OTHER ELEVATED ‘AMIGOS’, SUCH AS MANGANESE OR ALUMINUM, IN MOST CASES.
 When aluminum is above about 0.4 mg% or manganese is greater than about 0.04 mg% in the hair tissue, iron toxicity with biounavailable iron is almost always present.

 This is why iron, manganese and aluminum are called the “amigos”.
 They are found together, like friends.
-For more on this important topic, please read Iron, Manganese And Aluminum on this webiste.
+For more details, read Iron, Manganese And Aluminum.

 4. OTHER ‘AMIGOS’ IN THE POOR ELIMINATOR RANGE.
 This means that aluminum or manganese, usually, are very low in the hair.
 The poor eliminator range for aluminum is when it is less than 0.2 mg% and for manganese when it is less than about 0.015 mg%.

 Ideal Hair Iron Levels.
 The ideal iron level in the hair is about 1.9-2 mg% or 20 parts per million in an unwashed hair sample.
-This fact is important because, at this time (2016), the ideal level on a hair mineral chart from Analytical Research Labs is much too high at 3.5 mg%.
-The suggested ideal value varies from lab to lab.
+This fact is important because, at this time (2022), the ideal level on a hair mineral chart from Analytical Research Labs is much too high at 3.5 mg%.
+The ideal value varies from lab to lab.

 Often doctors just read the level as low, high or normal.
 It is important to actually review the level, not just whether it seems low, normal or high.

 Iron is difficult for the human body to eliminate.
 This may be because iron is such an essential mineral.
 The body conserves iron carefully, rather than risk excreting too much.
 Humans often had to survive on low-iron diets for months, so iron conservation was essential.

 Today we have the opposite situation in many parts of the world.
-White flour in enormous amounts, along with some red meat and iron-rich vegetables are eaten in abundance in most developed nations.
+White flour in enormous amounts, along with red meat, eggs and iron-rich vegetables are eaten in abundance in most developed nations.
 Also, excessive iron in the air and water supplies are common.
 The only methods we are aware of to remove excess iron from the body are:

 2. Phlebotomy or bleeding (removing blood).